 In my doctoral and immediate postdoctoral research, I examined different types of Christian masculinity politics – in Catholic and Pentecostal settings in Zambia, and among a group of African theologians.
 My PhD dissertation (Utrecht University, 2011) formed the basis of my first book, Transforming Masculinities in African Christianity: Gender Controversies in Times of AIDS (Ashgate 2013).
 Here I critically examine the discursive politics of masculinity in contemporary African Christian contexts and explore the complexity and ambiguity of religious gender discourses on masculinity.

-I am currently working on a new book project that explores the relation between Christianity and queer politics in Africa.
+I am currently working on a new book project that explores the relation between Christianity and queer politics in contemporary Africa.
 The project particularly focuses on a selection of queer social and cultural ‘texts’ from Kenya, examining the creative ways in which LGBT/Q individuals, activists and communities in Kenya relate to religion, specifically Christianity.